-- New Task: Displays the Task Builder, where you can create a new Task record. - Refresh Results: Reruns the Task query using the current prompt values. - Send To: Displays a submenu with options that let you provide a link to the current page on your desktop (create shortcut), in an email message, or on a Home Page. - Print: Displays the Preview window, from which you can print the results in the grid. - Help: Displays the context-sensitive Help topic for the Task List page.
+- New Task: Displays the Task Builder, where you can create a new Task record. - Refresh Results: Reruns the Task query using the current prompt values. - Send To: Displays a submenu with options that let you . - Print: Displays the Preview window, from which you can print the results in the grid. - Help: Displays the context-sensitive Help topic for the Task List page.